g2minhle/SyncSVNRepo/README.md

-SyncSVNRepo : get all the content of a remote SVN repo and dump all the content a local SVN repo
+SyncSVNRepo.sh : get all the content of a remote SVN repo and dump all the content a local SVN repo
 $1 : Local repo name
 $2 : Remote repo url